FAQ - Monitoring, reporting and verification of maritime transport emissions

 Non-EU legal entities have a choice to introduce a request in any of the European national accreditation bodies providing for accreditation for MRV shipping activities.

 What is the accreditation process about?

-As part of the accreditation process, the competent NAB carries out an assessment of whether all the requirements in Delegated Regulation EU 2016/2072 on verification and accreditation pursuant to the MRV Maritime Regulation and in EN/ISO 14065 have been met.
-The assessment process will include a review of the relevant documents, office visit(s) and one or more witness audits of the performance and competence of the verifier's staff.
+As part of the accreditation process, the competent NAB carries out an assessment of whether all the requirements on verification and accreditation pursuant to the MRV Maritime Regulation and in EN/ISO 14065 have been met.
+The assessment process will include a review of the relevant documents, office visit(s), and one or more witness audits of the performance and competence of the verifier's staff.
 As a result, an accreditation certificate will be issued to the legal entity.

 There might be differences in the process carried out by each NAB so please refer to the competent NAB as soon as possible so as to prepare for a timely start of the accreditation process.
 Also, planning of the accreditation process has to be agreed upon between the legal entity seeking accreditation and the competent NAB.